hannahalmero/Books-vs.-Movies/README.md

 _Harry Potter_ is a book/movie series by J.K.
 Rowling.
 It is very beloved by people of all ages at it provides a little bit of magic in our lives.
 However, it's huge fan base often criticizes the problems that they finf within the movies, especially the portrayal of their characters.

 #### Ron Weasley

+Ronald Weasley, 1/3 of the Goldren Trio, son of Molly and Arthur Weasley, brother of many siblings, and one of Harry Potter's first friends at Hogwarts.
+In the books, he is a courageous, loyal, and smart-without-even-trying character.
+In the movies, however, he is portrayed as a hot-headed, lazy, and jealous person who is always envious of his best friend's, Harry Potter, fame and fortune.
+In the books, he introduces Harry to his family and gave him everything that the had even though he didn't have much in the first place.
+In the movies, it shows Ron ebing posseive and jealous, but they don't reveal his insecurities that are casung some of these actions.
+From this, the viewers don't get the full story.

 #### Ginny Weasley

 #### Hermione Granger
 ```markdown
 Syntax highlighted code block